cliffeby/CWT001/README.md

-# Appendix A - Jupyter Notebook Code
+# Appendix A - Jupyter Notebook Documentation

 ## Background and Instructions